Automatic Differentiation Reference

 Enzyme.jl: Often 2-5× faster than Zygote, but requires attention to type stability

-ForwardDiff.jl: Fast in the right situations (i.e. for functions with few inputs), but support is limited.
-See below.
+ForwardDiff.jl: Fast in the right situations (i.e. for functions with few inputs)

 All backends produce mathematically identical gradients.